-Project Description CAPEX Cost & Timing Power Transformer Refurbishment: Refurbishment is aimed at extending the expected life of transformers; the resulting deferral of replacements will achieve cost efficiencies in maintaining service for EIL's customers.
-Three of EIL's 23MVA zone substation transformers are beyond their midlife and un-refurbished.
-However, the ex-Doon Street transformer which is to be relocated to Southern substation will not be refurbished.
+Project Description CAPEX Cost & Timing Power Transformer Refurbishment: Refurbishment is aimed at extending the expected life of transformers; the resulting deferral of replacements will achieve cost efficiencies in maintaining service for EIL's customers. \$433,671 ' 26/27 Three of EIL's 23MVA zone substation transformers are beyond their midlife and un-refurbished.
+However, the ex-Doon Street transformer which is to be relocated to Southern substation will not

+Project Description CAPEX Cost & Timing be refurbished.
 Furan and paper sample analysis show that this unit's insulation is consistent with its age and therefore the cost of refurbishment is considered uneconomic given the likely level of remaining life that can be achieved.
 Refurbishment of the other two transformers has been deferred to best manage capital investment limits.
 The older of the Leven Street units was scheduled for refurbishment in 2026/27.
-The refurbishment will only be done if condition assessments show they are required. \$408,813 '26/27 Racecourse Road Switchboard Replacement: The 11 kV switchboard at Racecourse Road substation consisting of 12 circuit breaker cubicles will reach the end of its nominal life in 2020/21.
+The refurbishment will only be done if condition assessments show they are required.
+Racecourse Road Switchboard Replacement: The 11 kV switchboard at Racecourse Road substation consisting of 12 circuit breaker cubicles will reach the end of its nominal life in 2020/21.
 Its replacement is scheduled for 2023 - 2025 with design costs allowed for in 2022/23.
 This is a deferment from 2020/21 to allow for replacement of RMUs at higher risk of failure.
 There is a consistent level of partial discharge suspected to be from a few cable boxes and CTs.
 Repair will be attempted in the intervening years till replacement.
-Risks associated with continued operation of the 11 kV switchboard near end of expected life are being mitigated by regular condition monitoring of the switchgear. \$1,456,557 26/27/28 RMU Replacements: EIL's Ring Main Unit (RMU) replacement programme had been curtailed in recent years, as limited resources have been directed at the higher priority underground substations and link box replacement programmes.
+Risks associated with continued operation of the 11 kV switchboard near end of expected life are being mitigated by regular condition monitoring of the switchgear and the installation of on-line partial discharge monitors. \$3,091,764 26/27/28 RMU Replacements: EIL's Ring Main Unit (RMU) replacement programme had been curtailed in recent years, as limited resources have been directed at the higher priority underground substations and link box replacement programmes.
 Over 15% of EIL's fleet of RMUs is aged beyond industry good practice, and an operational risk analysis shows mid-level risk factors that are beyond EIL's normal tolerance for risk.
 While investment will be required to fully restore the RMU fleet to acceptable levels, some individual units present a disproportionate level of risk, mainly due to their location.
 The riskiest RMU sites will be targeted initially.
-Beyond 2021, the budget is increased to aggressively replace these RMU's.
-This programme has been reduced to manage capital limits. \$ 1,289,958 '23/24 \$ 1,372,580 '24/25 \$ 1,708,652 '25/26 \$ 1,946,784 '26/27 Fibre Installation: Control and monitoring of Leven St zone substation is currently via a single communications circuit tee-d off from the Invercargill GXP - Spey St zone substation communication circuits.
+Beyond 2022, the budget is increased to aggressively replace these RMU's.
+This programme has been reduced to manage capital limits. \$ 1,942,945 '24/25 \$ 1,833,068 '25/26 \$ 2,085,457 '26/27 Fibre Installation: Control and monitoring of Leven St zone substation is currently via a single communications circuit tee-d off from the Invercargill GXP - Spey St zone substation communication circuits.
 The single communications circuit to Leven St zone substation crosses areas that are prone to being damaged by incidental civil works.
-This project is to install new optical fibre between the communications network gap.
+This project is to install new optical fibre between the communications network gaps.
 This will complete the second communications circuit between the GXP and Leven St zone substation.
-This reduces the risk of communications and protection failure of the sub transmission supply to the CBD, and will allow faster protection, greater visibility, and enable future automation within the CBD distribution grid. \$317,514 '23/24 \$44,076 25/26/27

-Project Description CAPEX Cost & Timing External parties may have projects involving trenching along part of the proposed route in 2022-2023.
-PowerNet and those parties will discuss opportunities to share the trench, reducing trenching and reinstatement costs for both parties.
+This reduces the risk of communications and protection failure of the sub transmission supply to the CBD, and will allow faster protection, greater visibility, and enable future automation within the CBD distribution grid.
+External parties may have projects involving trenching along part of the proposed route in 2022-2023.
+PowerNet and those parties will discuss opportunities to share the trench, reducing trenching and reinstatement costs for both parties. \$333,684 '24/25 \$46,159 25/26/27